Professional Education for Providers

 This group is led by experienced Roanoke Park Counseling therapists.

 When: The group will meet the 3rd Friday of every month, from 11:30 am - 1 pm.
-The First meeting will be on April 21; subsequent meetings will be May 19 and June 16
+Upcoming meetings are scheduled for: August 18, September 15, October 20, and November 17

 Where: On-line (you'll receive a video link with registration)